-- Common fibular nerve (common peroneal nerve)
+Common fibular nerve (common peroneal nerve)

 The tibial and common fibular nerves are the most superficial of the contents of the popliteal fossa.
 They are both branches of the sciatic nerve.
 The common fibular nerve follows the biceps femoris tendon, running along the lateral margin of the popliteal fossa.

 The small saphenous vein pierces the popliteal fascia of the popliteal fossa to enter the diamond, and empty into the popliteal vein.

-In the popliteal fossa, the deepest structure in the popliteal artery.
+In the popliteal fossa, the deepest structure is the popliteal artery.
 It is a continuation of the femoral artery, and travels into the leg to supply it with blood.

 Clinical Relevance: Swelling in the Popliteal Fossa

 An aneurysm is a dilation of an artery, which is greater than 50% of the normal diameter.
-The popliteal fascial layer (the roof of the popliteal fossa) is tough and non extensible, and so an aneurysm of the popliteal artery has consequences for the other contents of the popliteal fossa.
+The popliteal fascia (the roof of the popliteal fossa) is tough and non-extensible, and so an aneurysm of the popliteal artery has consequences for the other contents of the popliteal fossa.

 The tibial nerve is particularly susceptible to compression from the popliteal artery.
-Damage to this nerve will present as leg anesthesia, or loss of leg motor function.
+The major features of tibial nerve compression are:

-An aneurysm of the popliteal artery can be detected by an obvious palpable pulsation in the popliteal fossa, with abnormal arterial sounds.
+An aneurysm of the popliteal artery can be detected by an obvious palpable pulsation in the popliteal fossa.
+An arterial bruit may be heard on auscultation.